-In your library, right-click the album art box, and then click Paste Album Art.
+In the Player Library, right-click the album art box, and then click Paste album art.

 A copy of the picture is embedded into each of the songs from that album.
 The copy of the picture is automatically scaled to the appropriate size and converted to the JPEG format before it is embedded in the file.
 The original picture file is not modified.